 It’s also good to have an active Facebook and Twitter account, to keep you top of mind with your more distant connections.
 They say that many jobs are landed through networking with your “weak” ties, not your closest circle of friends.

-2. Sign up for/post positions on all the various job lists out there: Democratic GAIN, Jobs That Are Left, Idealist, NOI Jobs (mainly tech focused), Tom Manatos Jobs List (mainly Capitol Hill focused), EMILY’s List Jobs Bank (weekly emails), Brad Traverse Jobs (bipartisan, DC focused), Union Jobs, and sign up for Progressive Exchange (tech focused list, lots of job postings too).
+2. Sign up for/post positions on all the various job lists out there: Democratic GAIN, Jobs That Are Left (now maintained by GAIN), re:power jobs (formerly Wellstone), PoliticalJobs.us, Idealist, Inclusv (for people of color), Tom Manatos Jobs List (mainly Capitol Hill focused), EMILY’s List Jobs Bank (weekly emails), Brad Traverse Jobs (bipartisan, DC focused, $5/mo. cost), Union Jobs, Digital Jobs for Progressives (maintained by Matt Lockshin), and sign up for Progressive Exchange (tech focused list, lots of job postings too).
+You may want to consider joining WINList (not free), aimed at Democratic pro-choice women in D.C.
+They offer in-person events too.

 3. Try networking in person.
 Netroots Nation is a great conference to attend, with many progressive organizers and leaders there from around the country.
-That’s nearly a year away though, so RootsCamp in Washington D.C. in December is much closer.
+It’s held every summer in a different part of the country.
+Organizing 2.0 is held yearly in New York City.
+Also RootsCamp is a yearly conference held in Washington D.C., usually after the election.
 There is often a career fair as a part of RootsCamp as well.